 Good breast lift surgery candidates:

-Breast reduction surgery can be performed at any age; however Dr. Doezie recommends that women wait until their breasts are fully developed before considering surgery.
+Breast reduction surgery can be performed at any age; however, Dr. Doezie recommends that women wait until their breasts are fully developed (and at least 16 years old) before considering surgery.

-Breast reduction surgery can limit the ability to breast feed because significant amounts of tissue are removed during surgery.
-Most woman, however are still able to breast feed.
+Breast reduction surgery can limit the ability to breastfeed because significant amounts of tissue are removed during surgery.
+However, most women are still able to breastfeed.

 Possible risks of breast augmentation procedures include:

 - Infection, blood clots, improper healing at the incisions site

 - Temporary changes in nipple or breast sensation (there can be permanent loss in rare cases)

 How long does it take to recover from breast reduction surgery?

 You will likely experience swelling and discomfort at the incision sites and in breast tissue overall.
 This is normal and any discomfort can be controlled with medications.
 Dr. Doezie may recommend you wear a support bra continuously for the first two months.
 It is important to clean the incision sites and apply any medication as directed.
 It is essential to the success of your outcome to follow all instructions.

 You may be ready to engage in light, normal activity after two days of recovery.
 Most patients can return to work seven days after surgery, but you will need to limit your physical activities for three to four weeks.
 It will take several weeks for the swelling to go down before you can see the final results.